tum-gis/ecitygml/crates/ecitygml-core/README.md

-# ecitygml
+# ecitygml-core

-A Rust library for processing [CityGML](https://www.ogc.org/standard/citygml/) data.
+Core primitives and operations for processing [CityGML](https://www.ogc.org/standard/citygml/) data.

 > [!WARNING]
 > The library is at an early stage of development.